 The normal distribution curve is concentrated in the center and decreases on either side.
 This is significant as the data has tends to have fewer incidences of unusually extreme values, called outliers or special causes of variation (SCV), as compared to other distributions.
 Because the dataset has few extreme numbers on either the lower or the higher end of the scale, the curve flattens.
 This is what gives the normal distribution curve its bell-like shape.

 Normal distributions in terms of means and standard deviations

 Let’s look at the shape of a normal distribution curve from another angle.
-A normal distribution curve graph depends on two factors, the mean and the standard deviation.
+A curve graph depends on two factors, the mean and the standard deviation.
 Let’s quickly review the definition of standard deviation.
 The standard deviation is a measure of how closely grouped or how widely spaced a set of data appears.
 It is one of the measures of dispersion.
 A standard normal distribution has a mean of zero and a standard deviation of one.
 The mean identifies the position of the center and the standard deviation determines the height and width of the bell.

 For example, a large standard deviation creates a flat and wide shaped bell while a small standard deviation creates a narrow and steeper curve.
 The rule is simple.
 The flatter the curve, the higher the variation.
 The steeper the curve, lower the variation.

-A practical example for normal distribution curve
+A practical example for the normal distribution curve

 Let’s go over an example in this figure below:

 - If you roll a single die, the possibility of each number to be rolled is around 16.67% for each number.